Table of Contents

 Change your bed sheets and comforters periodically

 Change your bed sheets and comforters at least once a week.
-You will feel the difference on your skin!
+You will feel the difference in your skin!
 It’s just like staying at a fancy and comfy hotel that pampers you with bedcover changes every day.
-So clean and so good to sleep in!

 Assign sleeping clothes to be worn in bed